sazid/sazid.github.io/_posts/2020-05-12-2-using-emacs-as-default-editor.md

 work with it properly.

-Recently, I've started using linux as my daily driver again (took a break when I started play Apex Legends on Windows :p).
+Recently, I've started using linux as my daily driver again (took a break when I started playing Apex Legends on Windows :p).
 This time, linux seems so much more usable to me.
 Gnome 3 has become quite efficient and I think it just stands out on its own as a separate kind of desktop environment similar to OSX and Windows.
 I used to dislike how slow and inefficient Gnome 3 was, that's not the case anymore!.
 Well...
-I still don't like the really big title bars in gui applications (take not from Windows & OSX!).
+I still don't like the really big title bars in gui applications (take note from Windows & OSX!).
 However, I love the overview screen when you press the Super key (Windows key).

 So, as part of the ongoing endeavour I decided to give emacs a go